lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 }
 ```

-Strictly-ascending-by-guardian rejects both an unsorted array and any duplicate guardian in a single comparison; the nested scan then rejects any repeated resolved delegatee, covering the case where two distinct guardian contracts resolve to the same hot key.
-Each `signer` is non-zero, because `_isValidGuardianSignature` has already rejected a guardian with no effective delegatee.
+Strictly-ascending-by-guardian rejects both an unsorted array and any duplicate guardian in a single comparison; the nested scan then rejects any repeated resolved delegate, covering the case where two distinct guardian contracts resolve to the same hot key.
+Each `signer` is non-zero, because `_isValidGuardianSignature` has already rejected a guardian with no effective delegate.
 The submitter must sort the batch by **guardian address** to satisfy the ascending check.

 **Affected DSM entry points:** each `Signature` / `Signature[]` argument is extended to carry the guardian address as above: